What Is Good Christian Therapy?

 by.
 Dr. John Townsend

 A long time ago, I went with a friend of mine, who was a pastor, to hear some Christian therapists talk about their profession.
+Personally, I have always found a motivational christian speaker to be much more therapeutic but I was open to new ideas.
 I remember one particular therapist getting up and talking about his specialties and training.
 He was, I thought, theologically accurate—he had the Bible chapters and verses down, and his theology made sense.
 He seemed a little on the cold side, but he passed the doctrine test.
 Then a lady came up and spoke, and she seemed a little lost theologically—she couldn’t clearly articulate what she believed.
 However, she came across as warm and caring, with a lot of personal depth.

 I kept wondering what my buddy was thinking.
 Which of these two therapists would he, with his understanding of theology and the Bible, choose to go to?
 As we drove away afterwards, I asked him this.
 Without hesitation, he said he’d much rather go to the second person than the first.
 It wasn’t the answer I expected!
 “Why?”
 I wanted to know.
 “Because I was safe with her,” he said.
 “I could tell that this woman would accept and deal with anything I might say, rather than judging me, and I also sensed that she’d be able to feel for me what I couldn’t feel for myself.”